Hedgehogo/IEML.io/README.md

 Example:
 ```
 key: < editor.ieml
-    name: John
+    name: > John
 ```

 What the `editor.ieml` could look like:
 ```
 template-editor:
-    text: Let's talk about IEML!
+    text: > Let's talk about IEML!
     name: *name
 ```

 # For developers

-It is recommended to store all scalars except Null as strings and then convert them to the desired type when queried.
+It is recommended to store all scalars except Null and String as raw data (strings) and then convert them to the desired type when queried.

 # A little clarification
 ```
 22:22 # A map with one pair, whose key is 22 and the value is an integer 22.
 ```
 ```
-no # It is a bool, but if you explicitly ask for a string it will be a string, because the parser should store it as a string and convert it only when asked.
+no # It is a bool, but if you explicitly ask for a raw data it will be a raw data, because the parser should store it as a raw data and convert it only when asked.
 ```
 ```
 null # It is always null, can never be a string, if you need to specify a string use special characters.